-All greyhound and lurchers owners need to understand instinct and manage it correctly.
+All greyhound and lurcher owners need to understand instinct and manage it correctly.

-A greyhound who lives happily with cats can chase a cat outdoors.
+Beware!
+A greyhound who lives happily with cats, can chase a cat outdoors.

 Everyone also needs to understand that instinct is not aggression.
 A dog who chases a cat or another dog will not harm a child.

 Your greyhound was born with a strong genetic instinct to chase and kill prey.
 He has the potential, without warning, to instinctively grab and kill a small animal, without thinking.
 He is not doing this because he is aggressive or naughty – he is doing it because his instinct tells him to, in the same way a border collie may suddenly chase sheep.